Tinder (app): 2013: Swipe feature developed

 Tinder's selection function, which was initially click-based, evolved into the company's swipe feature.
-The feature was established when Rad and Badeen, interested in gamification, modeled the feature off a deck of cards.
-Badeen then streamlined the action following a trial on a bathroom mirror.
-Tinder has been credited with popularizing the swipe feature many other companies now use.
+The feature was established when Rad and Badeen, interested in gamification, modeled the feature on a deck of cards.
+Badeen then streamlined the action after a trial on a bathroom mirror.
+Tinder has been credited with popularizing the swipe feature many companies now use.

 2014–2016: Growth

-By October 2014, Tinder users completed over one billion swipes per day, producing about twelve million matches per day.
-By this time, Tinder's average user generally spent about 90 minutes a day on the app.
+By October 2014, Tinder users completed over one billion swipes per day, producing about 12 million matches per day.
+By then, Tinder's average user generally spent about 90 minutes a day on the app.

-Founder Sean Rad served as Tinder's CEO until March 2015, when he was replaced by former eBay and Microsoft executive Chris Payne.
+Rad served as Tinder's CEO until March 2015, when he was replaced by former eBay and Microsoft executive Chris Payne.
 Rad returned as CEO in August 2015.

+Tinder launched its subscription version, Tinder Plus, in March 2015, with the functionality enabling limitless matches, whereas the free Tinder app restricts the number of right swipes in a 12-hour period.
+It has sparked debate by restricting the number of "likes" a free user may offer in a given length of time, as well as charging varying amounts for different age groups.

-In 2015 Tinder released its "Rewind" function and its "Super Like" function and retired its Tinder "Moments" and "Last Active" feature.
+In 2015, Tinder released its "Rewind" function and its "Super Like" function and retired its Tinder "Moments" and "Last Active" feature.
 In January 2015, Tinder acquired Chill, the developer of Tappy, a mobile messenger that uses "images and ephemerality".

 In 2016, Tinder was the most popular dating app in the United States, holding a 25.6% market share of monthly users.
 On the company's third-quarter earnings call, Match Group's CEO Greg Blatt described the popular dating app Tinder as a "rocket" and the "future of this business."

 In September 2016, the company also initiated testing of its "Boost" functionality in Australia.
 The feature went live for all users in October of that year.

 In October 2016, Tinder announced the opening of its first office in Silicon Valley in the hope of more effectively recruiting technical employees.

 In November 2016, Tinder introduced more options for gender selection.

-In December 2016, Greg Blatt, CEO and chairman of Tinder's parent company, Match Group, took over as interim CEO of Tinder.
-Sean Rad stepped down as CEO of Tinder, becoming chairman of the company.
+In December 2016, Blatt took over as interim CEO of Tinder.
+Rad stepped down as CEO, becoming chairman of the company.